akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 # What is a product link rule?
 The product link rule enables you to automatically link assets to products, based on asset name or attributes.
 This rule is defined at the asset family level.

-This rule is launched by the PIM after the asset creation.
+This rule is launched by the PIM after the asset is created.

 You can define the product link rules via the [API](#https://api.akeneo.com/documentation/asset-manager.html#introduction) or directly in the PIM user interface, by editing a JSON field.
 The format is exactly the same in the API and in the PIM interface.